-Nick Zomer, Class of 2017, grew up overseas, in Hungry and Italy, and the experiences he had there helped to define his interests in international business relations.
+Nick Zomer '17 grew up overseas in Hungary and Italy, and the experiences he had there helped to define his interests in international business relations.

 The Management of Information Systems major grew up in a single parent household.
 Finances were always a bit tight for Nick and his mother, but she wanted to make sure that he attended college in the United States.
 “There were a couple of different reasons I chose Grand Valley, but it really comes down to my first experience on campus.
 Everyone was very welcoming and excited about Grand Valley, and the advisor for the International Business program was willing to meet with me personally to talk about her program.”

 Nick chose the business program at Grand Valley because of the study abroad component.
 He believes that this experiential learning opportunity is so integral to the business program at Grand Valley because cultural and economic differences all affect how business is done.

 He’s also had a number of opportunities on campus that have allowed him to gain management experience.
 Nick serves as the commodore on the executive board of the club sailing team.
 He progressed from account executive to the business manager of the Grand Valley Lanthorn.
 And as a member of the Enterprise Systems Student Union (ESSU), he is also given the ability to present and represent his major’s programming.